Prime-of-Azir/DnD/house_rules/Skills.md

 **Stealth:** Hiding in shadows, evading notice, moving silently, general sneakiness.

-**Backstab:** Grants critical hits against Surprised or Flanked enemies.
+**Backstab:** Use on Surprised enemies.
+On a success, damage is multiplied by the rolled amount.

 **Sleight of hand:** Palm objects, pick pockets, and other tasks requiring quick fingers and misdirection.